souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Partitioning heritability by functional annotation using genome-wide association summary statistics - S-LDSC - Finucane et al. Nat Gen 2015](https://www.nature.com/articles/ng.3404) Proposes S-LDSC method, to identify the functional annotation (category) of SNPs enriched for disease heritability.
 The idea is that for polygenic traits, a heritability information (chi-sq statistic) of a SNP is also accumulated by its tagged (LD) SNPs.

+[Leveraging molecular quantitative trait loci to understand the genetic architecture of diseases and complex traits - Hormozdiari et al. Nat Gen 2018](https://www.nature.com/articles/s41588-018-0148-2) Constructs a fine-mapped set of eQTLs, hQTLs and splicing QTLs and show their disease-specific heritability enrichment using s-LDSC.

 ## QTL - Polygenic Risk Scores (PRS)